-6 Reasons to Attend College and 3 Reasons Not To
+6 Reasons to Get a Degree and 3 Reasons Not To

-- The Occupation You Are Interested in Requires a Degree: After doing a thorough self assessment during which you will learn about your work-related values, interests, personality type, and aptitude, and then exploring career options that are a good fit, you've chosen an occupation that requires a bachelor's degree for all or most entry-level jobs.
+- The Occupation You Want to Pursue Requires a Degree: After doing a thorough self assessment during which you will learn about your work-related values, interests, personality type, and aptitude, and then exploring career options that are a good fit, you've chosen an occupation that requires a bachelor's degree for all or most entry-level jobs.
 Without going to college, it will be impossible to enter the field.

-- You Will Learn Something Important: In addition to preparing you for a particular occupation, attending college will give you the opportunity to learn valuable skills that can help you succeed in any career.
-You will learn, for example, soft skills like oral and written communication, interpersonal, team work, time management, critical thinking and problem-solving skills.
-Those who aspire to supervisory positions can learn people management skills.
-Individuals who dream of a creative or entrepreneurial career is part of your plans, classes that teach business skills may be available.
+- Going to College Will Provide Valuable Skills: In addition to preparing you for a particular occupation, you can learn valuable skills that can help you succeed in any career.
+Through participating in group projects, you will acquire soft skills like verbal and written communication, interpersonal, time management, critical thinking, and problem solving skills.
+If you aspire to a supervisory position, you will learn people management skills, and if a creative or entrepreneurial career is part of your plans, classes that teach business skills may be available.

-- You Will Increase Your Earning Potential: According to the US Bureau of Labor Statistics (BLS), median weekly earnings increase with each level of education until they decline slightly with a doctoral degree.
+- A Degree Will Increase Your Earning Potential: According to the Bureau of Labor Statistics (BLS), median weekly earnings increase with each level of education until they decline slightly with a doctoral degree.
 Your ability to stay employed will also improve.
 The BLS reports a lower unemployment rate among college graduates.

-- You Will Begin to Build Your Professional Network: Your relationships with fellow students and college faculty will allow you to lay a foundation for a professional network.
-These connections will help you get started on your career and you will be able to access them for years to come as you grow it.
+- College Provides the Opportunity to Begin Building Your Professional Network: Your relationships with fellow students and college faculty will allow you to lay a foundation for a professional network.
+These connections will help you get started on your career, and you will be able to access them for years to come as you advance.

 3 Reasons College May Not Be for You

 - The Career You Want to Pursue Doesn't Require a Degree: Many occupations do not require a college education and earning a degree will do nothing at all to improve your chances of getting a job or advancing.
-You should get all the training you need though by attending a vocational school or doing an apprenticeship.
+You should get all the training you need by attending a vocational school or doing an apprenticeship if required.

-- You Are More Interested in Partying Than in Studying: While a fair bit of... err...socializing goes on in college, if visions of beer bongs and red plastic cups are your primary focus when you think about college, consider postponing going.
+- You Are More Interested in Partying Than in Studying: While a fair bit of...um...socializing goes on in college, if visions of beer bongs and red plastic cups are your primary focus when you think about college, consider postponing going.
 You may not have given enough thought to the hard work involved in earning a bachelor's degree.
-Perhaps you need to get a bit more serious about your education before you head off to college.
+Perhaps wait until you are a bit more serious about your education before heading off to college.

-- You Are Only Thinking About Going to College Because Your Parents Want You To: Your parents have your best interests at heart when they urge you to continue your education, but you have to want to earn a degree.
+- Your Parents Think College Is Important, But You Don't Really Want to Go: Your parents have your best interests at heart when they urge you to continue your education, but you have to want to earn a degree.
 No matter how much your parents want you to succeed in life, they will not be the ones who will have to put in all the hard work.
 However, you should consider what your parents are telling you.
 They may know enough about you and your aspirations to realize that college is a good choice.